 Understanding how to feed your fire

 If you have a pitta constitution, it’s wise to avoid pungent, salty and sour foods.
-Reduce sour fruits like grapefruits, and stick to sweeter fruits like mangoes, pineapples, grapes and melons.
+Reduce sour fruits like grapefruits, and eat sweet fruits like mangoes, pineapples, grapes, and melons as part of your daily routine in order to maintain good health.
 Avoid veggies like tomatoes, onions, and hot peppers.
-Instead, favor veggies like cucumbers, green beans, potatoes, cauliflower and broccoli.
+Instead, favor cooling foods like cucumbers, green beans, potatoes, cauliflower, and broccoli.

 Keep your cool

-Balancing Pitta also includes lifestyle.
-Allow for some free time every day, so you can balance rest and activity.
-Don’t skip meals and wait till you’re famished.
-Spend time in nature.
-Take a stroll in the woods and keep plants and fresh flowers at home.
+Balancing Pitta also includes making positive lifestyle adjustments.
+Try to find a balance between rest and activity each day by ensuring your schedule allows for free time.
+Don’t skip meals or wait till you’re famished to eat.
+Spend time in nature, take a stroll in the woods, and keep plants and fresh flowers at home.
+You may even want to consider performing a daily massage with cooler oils like coconut. it’s also a good idea to practice aromatherapy with mint, lavender or sandalwood.
 Most of all, make sure to laugh a lot every day.
-You may even want to consider performing a daily massage with cooler oils like coconut.
-Take in some aromatherapy with mint, lavender or sandalwood.

 At the Art of Living Retreat Center, we provide guidance on how to keep your pitta in balance.
-We offer a sense of connection, inner peace and rejuvenation.
-Nestled on scenic mountaintop in the Blue Ridge Mountains, our center is the ideal location for Ayurveda and personal transformation.
+We offer a sense of connection, inner peace, and rejuvenation.
+Nestled on a scenic mountaintop in the Blue Ridge Mountains, our center is the ideal location to begin or enhance your Ayurvedic lifestyle and personal transformation.
 Everyone is cared for like family.